 BestPlaces.
 Zillow estimates the average home value to be $374,615, while the

 average rent for an apartment here is $1,247, according to RENTCafe.

 Florence in Florence County is the most affordable city in South Carolina.
 The average home value here, according to Zillow, is $138,637.
 If you’re planning to rent, it’ll cost you about $1,143 per month.
 But you need to keep in mind the high crime rate in Florence.

-Tax Friendly: While both North and South Carolina don’t tax Social Security retirement benefits, in North Carolina, there’s a flat retirement income tax of 5.25%.
-South Carolina, with no inheritance and estate tax, coupled with a low property tax rate, makes it easier on the retirees.
+Tax-Friendly: While both North and South Carolina don’t tax Social Security retirement benefits, in North Carolina, there’s a flat retirement income tax of 5.25%.
+South Carolina, with no inheritance and estate tax, coupled with a low property tax rate, makes it easier on retirees.

 Free Tuition: If you’re 60 and above, you can enroll at any state-funded college in South Carolina, and with no tuition fees!
 While North Carolina also offers free tuition to those above 65, it’s only restricted to the University of North Carolina and the state-funded community colleges.

 Mount Pleasant, as the name suggests, is easily among the best places to live in South Carolina.
-The place boasts great schools, convenient shopping locations, and the proximity to the beach makes Mount Pleasant very appealing.
+The place boasts great schools and convenient shopping locations, and the proximity to the beach makes Mount Pleasant very appealing.

 You must live in South Carolina for 12 consecutive months to be a resident.
 It’s not just this, but you also have to change your registration on important documents to South Carolina.

 Our Take On South Carolina